Frijol/climate-change/README.md

 # Climate Change

 Personal notes as I explore the subject of climate change.

-Top books I've read: [book list](/book_list.html)
+New to the field?
+Start with the [basics](https://frijol.gitbooks.io/climate-change/content/notes/causes/basics.html).

 ---